07 Calculus: Multivariate

 \[\mathbf{u}_{\uparrow} = \frac{\nabla f(1,1)}{\|\nabla f(1,1)\|} = \frac{1}{\sqrt{13}}\begin{pmatrix} 3 \\ 2 \end{pmatrix}\]

 Why?
-For any unit vector \(\mathbf{u}\), \(D_{\mathbf{u}} f = \nabla f \cdot \mathbf{u} = \|\nabla f\|\cos\theta\), maximized when \(\theta = 0\) — i.e. \(\mathbf{u}\) aligned with \(\nabla f\).
+For any unit vector \(\mathbf{u}\), \(D_{\mathbf{u}} f = \nabla f \cdot \mathbf{u} = \|\nabla f\|\cos\theta\), maximized when \(\theta = 0\), i.e., when \(\mathbf{u}\) is aligned with \(\nabla f\).

 3. Direction of greatest decrease at \((1, 1)\).

-By the same logic, minimized when \(\theta = \pi\) — opposite to the gradient:
+By the same logic, \(D_{\mathbf{u}} f\) is minimized when \(\theta = \pi\), i.e., when \(\mathbf{u}\) is opposite to the gradient:

 \[\mathbf{u}_{\downarrow} = -\frac{\nabla f(1,1)}{\|\nabla f(1,1)\|} = \frac{1}{\sqrt{13}}\begin{pmatrix} -3 \\ -2 \end{pmatrix}\]

-This is exactly the direction gradient descent moves — “follow \(-\nabla f\).”
+This is exactly the direction gradient descent moves: “follow \(-\nabla f\).”

 4. Direction of zero instantaneous change.